adrinecl/milestone-project2/docs/README.md

 ###### Typography

-- The following fonts were chosen for this project: "Fredoka One" for the logo and headings and "Roboto" for the body, with the alternative of "sans-serif" as back-up.
+- The following fonts were chosen for this project: "Fredoka One" for the logo and headings, with "cursive" as the back-up alternative and "Roboto" for the body, with the alternative of "sans-serif" as back-up.
 Available at [Google Fonts](https://fonts.google.com/specimen/Fredoka+One?preview.text=Gummy%20Worms&preview.text_type=custom&category=Serif,Display,Handwriting#pairings).

 ###### Imagery